 Combine all filling ingredients in a medium saucepan and stir to combine.

-2 medium baking apples, 1 tsp fresh lemon juice, 4 tbsp unsalted butter, ¾ cup light brown sugar, ½ tsp pure vanilla extract, 4 tsp apple pie spice, 1 tbsp cornstarch, ¼ tsp salt, 2 tbsp water
+2 medium baking apples, 1 teaspoon fresh lemon juice, 4 tablespoon unsalted butter, ¾ cup light brown sugar, ½ teaspoon pure vanilla extract, 4 teaspoon apple pie spice, 1 tablespoon cornstarch, ¼ teaspoon salt, 2 tablespoon water

 Heat on medium-high heat until cornstarch and spices dissolve and apples release some of their liquid; allow to come to a low boil.